Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADServicePrincipalMembership.md

 PS C:\> Get-AzureADServicePrincipalMembership -ObjectId $ServicePrincipalId
 ```

-The first command gets the ID of a service principal by using the [Get-AzureADServicePrincipal](./Get-AzureADServicePrincipal.md) cmdlet.
+The first command gets the ID of a service principal by using the Get-AzureADServicePrincipal (./Get-AzureADServicePrincipal.md)cmdlet.
 The command stores the ID in the $ServicePrincipalId variable.

 The second command gets the memberships of a service principal identified by $ServicePrincipalId.